 Video editing has emerged as one of the most approachable processes, and there are multiple ways of editing any video nowadays.
 One can edit videos right on their smartphone’s in-built software itself for tweaking some video clips in situ.
 Moreover, if someone chooses social media sites like TikTok or Instagram to upload their video, they will get tools for editing videos.

 However, in these cases, the individual will only be able to perform fundamental changes in the videos.
 However, if you want videos to appear more than average, you’ll have to pick the best online video editing tool in the market.
 When using an online video editor, you’ll discover that the art of video editing is not confined to trimming or cropping.
-In video editing, you’ll enjoy adding visual effects, transitions, sound effects, music, captions, filters, and more.
+In video editing, you’ll enjoy adding visual effects, background, transitions, sound effects, music, captions, filters, and more.

 Video editing templates are highly beneficial for those who’re just getting started.
 These templates enable you to incorporate pre-designed credits, animations, titles, visual effects, and captions to your video clip, giving it a more captivating look instantly.
 Multiple video editing tools allow you to use free and paid-for video templates to make next-level videos.